-- problems integrating the purchased business, products, or technologies; - challenges in achieving strategic objectives, cost savings and other anticipated benefits; - increases to our expenses; - the assumption of significant liabilities that exceed the limitations of any applicable indemnification provisions or the financial resources of any indemnifying party; - inability to maintain relationships with prospective key Customers, vendors, and other business Partners of the acquired businesses; - diversion of management's attention from their day-to-day responsibilities; - difficulty in maintaining controls, procedures and policies during the transition and integration; - entrance into marketplaces where we have limited or no prior experience and where competitors have stronger marketplace positions; - potential loss of key employees, particularly those of the acquired entity; - that historical financial information may not be representative or indicative of results as a combined entity; and - that our business and operations would suffer in the event of system failures, and our operations are vulnerable to interruption by natural disasters, terrorist activity, power loss and other events beyond our control, the occurrence of which could materially harm our business.
+- problems integrating the purchased business, products, or technologies; - challenges in achieving strategic objectives, cost savings and other anticipated benefits; - increases to our expenses; - the assumption of significant liabilities that exceed the limitations of any applicable indemnification provisions or the financial resources of any indemnifying party; - inability to maintain relationships with prospective key Customers, vendors, and other business partners of the acquired businesses; - diversion of management's attention from their day-to-day responsibilities; - difficulty in maintaining controls, procedures and policies during the transition and integration; - entrance into marketplaces where we have limited or no prior experience and where competitors have stronger marketplace positions; - potential loss of key employees, particularly those of the acquired entity; - that historical financial information may not be representative or indicative of results as a combined entity; and - that our business and operations would suffer in the event of system failures, and our operations are vulnerable to interruption by natural disasters, terrorist activity, power loss and other events beyond our control, the occurrence of which could materially harm our business.

-If our security measures or those of our future business Partners are breached or fail and result in unauthorized disclosure of data, we could lose Customers and/or fail to attract new Customers.
+If our security measures or those of our future business partners are breached or fail and result in unauthorized disclosure of data, we could lose Customers and/or fail to attract new Customers.
 Such breach or failure could also harm our reputation and expose us to protracted and costly lawsuits.

 Our platform and computer systems store and transmit proprietary and confidential information that is subject to stringent legal and regulatory obligations.
 Due to the nature of our product, we face an increasing number of threats to our platform and computer systems including unauthorized activity and access, system viruses, worms, malicious code, denial of service attacks, and organized cyberattacks, any of which could breach our security and disrupt our platform.
 The techniques used by computer hackers and cyber criminals to obtain unauthorized access to data or to sabotage computer systems change frequently and generally are not detected until after an incident has occurred.
-Our cybersecurity measures or those of our future business Partners may be unable to anticipate, detect or prevent all attempts to compromise our systems or that of our future business Partners.
-Our internal computer systems and those of our future business Partners are or may also be vulnerable to telecommunication, employee error, malfeasance or otherwise, we could be subject to liability or our business could be interrupted, potentially over an extended period of time.
+Our cybersecurity measures or those of our future business partners may be unable to anticipate, detect or prevent all attempts to compromise our systems or those of our future business partners.
+Our internal computer systems and those of our future business partners are or may also be vulnerable to telecommunication and electrical failures, the occurrence of which could result in material disruptions of our services.
+If our security measures are breached or fail because of third-party action, employee error, malfeasance or otherwise, we could be subject to liability or our business could be interrupted, potentially over an extended period of time.
 Any or all of these issues could harm our reputation, adversely affect our ability to attract new Customers, cause existing Customers to scale back their offerings or elect not to renew their agreements, cause prospective students not to enroll or students to not stay enrolled in our offerings, or subject us to third-party lawsuits, regulatory fines or other action or liability.
 Such issues could also cause a delay in the further development of our new technology for online education.
 Any reputational damage resulting from breach of our systems or disruption of our services could create distrust of our company by prospective Customers.
 We do not currently have cyber risk insurance.
-If we obtain one, such insurance may not be adequate to cover losses associated with such events, and in any case, such insurance may not cover all of the types of costs, expenses and losses
+If we obta